buuchs/wordpress-webpack-starter-kit/README.md

 2. autoprefixer -- I'm using this plugin to automatically insert browsers prefixes so I don't have to think about it.

-3. postcss-cssnext -- I'm using this plugin to use future CSS code now.
+3. postcss-cssnext -- I'm using this plugin so that I'm able to use future CSS code now.

+4. rimraf -- Using this to make sure I start with a new clean compilation of my assets files.

 ## Development Process - NPM Scripts Explained